outfox/fennecs/www/cookbook/staples/DamageOverTime.md

 # Turns out, Vampires aren't Survivors?!

-In this recipe, we'll explore how to implement a simple "Damage over Time" (DoT) system using fennecs ECS.
+In this recipe, we'll explore how to implement a simple "Damage over Time" (DoT) system using **fenn**ecs.
 We'll create entities that represent characters, some of which are "vampires" that take damage from a global `sunIntensity` value over time.

 ## Ingredients